Demon Warrior 1988 Review

 Review by Luisito Joaquín González

 It didn’t take too long after Halloween had kicked off the slasher boom for the category to be cursed by continuous mediocrity.
 As early as 1983 the genre was already struggling to release more than a handful of decent offerings per year and by ’90 the stalk and slash flick had become pretty much the whipping boy of horror cinema.
-By that time, major studios were all aware that repeating the tired formula was no longer a lucrative direction, which left it up to independent and mostly inexperienced filmmakers to continue the legacy that John Carpenter had create.
-1988 saw sonmething of a resurgence for the slasher genre with quite a few titles released and amongst them were a few gems.
+By that time, major studios were all aware that repeating the tired formula was no longer a lucrative direction, which left it up to independent and mostly inexperienced filmmakers to continue the legacy that John Carpenter had created.
+1988 saw sonmething of a resurgence for the slasher genre with quite a few titles released and amongst them were a couple of true gems.
 Scott Spiegel’s Intruder in its uncut form was a superb gross out classic, whilst Evil Dead Trap proved that the cycle had not yet completely run out of style and panache.
 William Lustig’s Maniac Cop was successful enough to launch a franchise and we haven’t yet mentioned Hardcover.